jing1tian/franky/README.md

 robot.move(m_jp1)

 # We can also set a relative dynamics factor in the move command.
-It will be multiplied with
+It will be multiplied by
 # the other relative dynamics factors (robot and motion if present).
 robot.move(m_jp2, relative_dynamics_factor=0.8)
 ```